In order to receive First in First Out (FIFO) pickup requests, you will need to follow the guidelines below.

 Find specific rules for your local airport, and whether or not FIFO queueing is used there, in this list.

 - Wait in the designated staging area.
-Only drivers within the designated staging area are added to the queue.
+Drivers within the designated staging area are automatically added to the queue.

 - The queue is first in-first out.
 The driver who has been waiting within the staging area in driver mode the longest gets the next request.
 Your physical location within the staging area does not affect your spot in the queue, but if you exit the staging area or log out of driver mode, you will lose your spot.